Roti: Southeast Asia

 In Indonesia and Malaysia, the term encompasses all forms of bread besides the traditional Indian breads (like roti canai) including Western-style bread (like roti john), as well as bing of the Chinese.
+A well-known type of Western-style bread in Malaysia under the roti moniker is the fluffy roti benggali commonly served with curries, soups and soft boiled eggs.

 In Thailand, โรตี is a popular street food that can be eaten as a dessert or as a side dish.
 Some Thai curries can also be accompanied with a side of roti, primarily Southern Thai curries.

 In Cambodia, រ៉ូទី is a dessert that is sold as street food.
 It is similar to both a crêpe and paratha.

 South Africa

 Roti was initially introduced to South Africa by Indian migrants during the 19th century, and subsequently became incorporated into Durban cuisine.
 It is widely eaten by the Indian communities living in South Africa, and is either eaten as a flat bread or a wrap with locally made curries.

 Roti is also often eaten in Cape Coloured and Cape Malay Communities.
 Two types of roti are eaten: chapati/flat roti and paratha/flaky roti.
 Flaky roti is also called Malay roti.
 When eaten with a curry filling, usually mutton, chicken or mince, the roti is called a Salomie.

 A roti gatsby is a popular takeaway dish where the bread of the filled gatsby, a popular sandwich is replaced several rotis and folded.